 of valuing patents

-rates and industry averages is a method commonly used in litigation.
+royalty rates and industry averages is a method commonly

-cash flows (DCF) and net present value (NPV).
-There are several
+discounted cash flows (DCF) and net present value (NPV).

-Black-Scholes options pricing model have been proposed over the
+on Black-Scholes options pricing model have been proposed

 of these methods has advantages and shortcomings.

 AB can help you wade through the confusion of patent valuation